margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I realized the connection between the woman who inspired MLK, Jr.
 I realized that Norfolk is not that different from Memphis or Nashville.
 There are common truths, roots, binds, images, stories, and scenery with shipping, trains, trucks, racial tension, and civil rights.
 I realized the importance of true self-government.
+I have felt very angry about sexuality and traditional gender roles in the South.
+I have tried to emulate her and read the books she read and learn more about politics in the way she transformed in my own way.

 <br>